Should I Become a Mediator?

 Source: U.S. Bureau of Labor Statistics (BLS)

-Mediators can work for a judicial system or be self-employed; thus, they can be salaried employees or earn fees on a per-case basis.
-Their hours can be irregular, and they might be required to travel to mediation sessions.
-These sessions are typically private, so discretion and confidentiality are essential for those working in this field.
+Mediators can work for a judicial system or be self-employed.
+Thus, they can be salaried employees or earn fees on a per case basis.
+Their hours can be irregular and mediation sessions are typically private, so discretion and confidentiality are essential for those working in this field.
+Mediators also need decision-making, listening, and critical-reasoning skills.
+The U.S. Bureau of Labor Statistics reported that arbitrators, mediators, and conciliators earned a median annual salary of $69,060 as of May 2015.
+Let's trace the steps to work in this field.

 Mediators usually need a bachelor's degree to begin their careers.
 Bachelor's degree programs in mediation and conflict or dispute resolution are available at some universities.
 These programs typically include courses in interpersonal communication, psychology, and negotiation strategies.
 Sometimes, a certificate in mediation can be earned alongside a bachelor's degree in another discipline.
 An aspiring mediator also might earn a bachelor's degree in a different field with the expectation of attaining additional education.